klaushauschild1984/selenium-toys/README.md

 ## Modularize tests

 There is a concept of modularization.
 Maybe you working on a test suite for a rich web application.
-It is possible that in a lot of tests will be al lo of similar test steps.
-To prevent code duplications and help maintain your tests use `SeleniumModule`.
+It is possible to have similar test steps in many tests.
+To prevent code duplications and help maintain your tests use
+`SeleniumModule`.
 By extending this class you are provided with the same api for test steps.
 The example below modularize the usage example.
 Best practice is that a module has one method that performs the test steps.
 Within the test you have to use it nd perform its action.